jnozzi/cocoadev.com/markdown/CoreDataAdvancedQuerys.md

 ----

-You'll need a bit of General/NSPredicate and a bit of key-value magic.
+You'll need a bit of NSPredicate and a bit of key-value magic.

-General/NSArray *times = [array filteredArrayUsingPredicate:General/[NSPredicate predicateWithFormat:@"images.count > 20"]];
+NSArray *times = [array filteredArrayUsingPredicate:[NSPredicate predicateWithFormat:@"images.count > 20"]];
-General/NSArray *uniqueYears = [times valueForKeyPath:@"@distinctUnionOfObjects.year"];
+NSArray *uniqueYears = [times valueForKeyPath:@"@distinctUnionOfObjects.year"];
-General/NSLog(@"%@", uniqueYears);
+NSLog(@"%@", uniqueYears);

 I'm assuming here that the images are part of a relationship and not some object.
 If it's an object, you'll have to implement a count method.
 If it's a one-to-many relationship, the above should work.
 I think.
 Hope that helps.
 You could combine all of that into one line but I kept each step separate for readability.

-More information on array operators: http://developer.apple.com/documentation/Cocoa/Conceptual/General/KeyValueCoding/Concepts/General/ArrayOperators.html
+More information on array operators: http://developer.apple.com/documentation/Cocoa/Conceptual/KeyValueCoding/Concepts/ArrayOperators.html

 -G